taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 I am currently interested in applying the field neuroscience framework to the following ideas and projects:

- - Developing a "neuroscience induction" that connects nervous system anatomy, physiology, evolution, and development with our subjective daily experiences as multi-cellular organisms living with nervous systems;
+ - Developing and sharing a "neuroscience induction" that connects nervous system anatomy, physiology, evolution, and development with our subjective daily experiences as multi-cellular organisms living with nervous systems;

  - Designing and implementing non-invasive replication studies of classic laboratory neuroscience, psychology, and psychophysics experiments with larger, more diverse sample sizes and with participants who are not captive nor coerced;